 Below is an example of loading the starting addresses of Linked-List nodes.
 If VLi=1 it will load the NULL pointer into the Vector of results.
-If however VLi=0 it will exclude the NULL pointer by truncating VL to one Element earlier (only loading non-NULL data into registers).
+If however VLi=0 it will exclude the NULL pointer by truncating VL to one Element earlier.